Apollys/PoEDynamicLootFilter/Readme.md

 - - -

 ### To-Do
+ - [ ] Add first-time setup support
+   - Backend function `is_first_time`
+   - If yes, prompt user for profile name, create profile, explain how to configure options and add custom rules
  - [ ] Create new profile option
+ - [ ] Make UI display error messages on important failures
+   - Failed to import filter
+   - Any others to think of?
+ - [ ] Explicitly check for presence of downloaded filter, give more clear error message
  - [ ] Report status of last action in text box in UI
  - [ ] Skip unrecognized commands in Profile.changes file (with warning)
    - Likely cause is depracated feature from version update